-- CR16.1.
+- CR17.1.
 The Referee will decide if cones, bins, buckets etc. should be weighted in blustery conditions.
-Should this be necessary, then all subsequent heats in the session should be the same. - CR16.2.
-If weights are added to a piece of equipment due to adverse weather conditions, then the weights become a part of the equipment for that race. - CR16.3.
+Should this be necessary, then all subsequent heats in the session should be the same. - CR17.2.
+If weights are added to a piece of equipment due to adverse weather conditions, then the weights become a part of the equipment for that race. - CR17.3.
+In the event of equipment being upset due to weather conditions, assistant referees will alert the referee by raising their flags.
+The race may be stopped and rerun at the discretion of the referee. - CR17.4.
+If the race is re-run after a stoppage any teams, pairs or individuals who have committed elimination offences at the time the race was stopped will not take part in the rerun and will score no points.
+Any teams, pairs or individuals who had already completed the race at the time of the incident, as determined by official video images, or, if these are unavailable or unclear, at the time the race was stopped, will not take part and their original finishing positions will stand.
+Any teams, pairs or individuals who have been sent back to the Penalty line by the referee must still start from the Penalty line. - CR17.5.
 In the event of extreme weather conditions or any other major unforeseen event, the referee may at his/her discretion interrupt a competition if he/she feels that the conditions present a risk to riders or ponies or otherwise prevent the safe running of the competition.
-Should the problem be severe enough to cause a delay of more than 30 minutes, the referee and Ground Jury may postpone or cancel or alter the programme of the competition.
+Should the problem be severe enough to cause a delay of more than

+30 minutes, the referee and Ground Jury may postpone or cancel or alter the programme of the competition.